-Nevada County i Nevaua County

-Department of Social Services Privacy & Security Officer CalWORKs Welfare to Work Program Privacy Officer Department of Social Services Board of Supervisors/HHSA 988 McCourtney Road 950 Maidu Avenue Grass Valley, CA 95949 Nevada City, CA 95959 Point of Contact: Rachel Roos Point of Contact: Angela Masker Email: Rachel.Roos@co.nevada.ca.us Email: privacy.officer@co.nevada.ca.us Phone: 530-265-7077 Phone: 530-265-1740
+Nevada County Nevada County Privacy & Security Officer Department of Social Services CalWORKs Welfare to Work Program Department of Social Services 988 McCourtney Road Privacy & Security Officer Health and Human Services Agency 950 Maidu Avenue Grass Valley, CA 95949 Nevada City, CA 95959 Point of Contact: Rachel Roos Point of Contact: Angela Masker Ema il: Rachel.Roos@co.nevada.ca.us Email: privacy.officer@co.nevada.ca.us Phone: 530-265-1760 Phone: 530-265-1740

 - 13. Make Contractor's internal practices, books, and records relating to the use and disclosure of PII received from, or created or received by the Contractor on behalf of County available to the County upon request. - 14.
 Contractor agrees that this agreement may be amended from time to time by County if and to the extent required by the Welfare and Institutions Code or the Department of Social Service Privacy and Security Agreement, in order to assure that this agreement is consistent therewith; and authorize termination of the agreement by County if County determines that Contractor has violated a material term of this agreement. - 15.
-Contractor shall not provide access or disclose PII to any sub-contractor or other individual not employed directly by Contractor without written permission from the County.
+Contractor shall not provide access or disclose PII to any sub-contractor or other individual not employed directly by Contractor without written permission from the County. - 16.
+Contractor agrees to comply with applicable provisions in the Computer Matching and Privacy Protection Act Agreement (CMPAA) between the Social Security Administration (SSA) and California Health and Human Services Agency (CHHS), in the Information Page 64 of 78